Vaccination and your child

 Needles can hurt.
 To lessen the pain you can:

-- Give your baby sugar water (with a teaspoon or pacifier) just before the shot, or nurse your baby while he gets the needle.
+- Nurse your baby while he gets the needle, or give your baby sugar water (with a teaspoon or pacifier) just before the shot.

 - Use distractions (blow bubbles, read a book), suggest deep breathing, remain calm and physically comfort your child (cuddle, hold hands) during the needle.

 - If your child is crying or fussy after getting the shot, you can give her acetaminophen (such as Tylenol or Tempra).

 For tips on how to make vaccines as pain-free as possible:

 2 or 3 doses between 6 weeks and 32 weeks of age